salesforce/lwc/packages/@lwc/integration-karma/README.md

 Start the Sauce Connect (`sc`) executable and wait for it to say that it's ready.
 (When you sign into SauceLabs, on the "Tunnel Proxies" page, there is a command you can copy-paste.)

-In another console tab, start the tests using `pnpm start`.
+In another console tab, start the tests using `npm run start`.

 In another console tab, export the following env vars: